Practical information about our Guatemala

 The unit of currency in Guatemala is called the quetzal.
 Go to www.xe.com/currencyconverter/ to view the currently applicable exchange rate.
 We recommend that you bring some US dollars with you in cash, and then exchange these for local currency at an official bureau de change.
 Also bring a credit card and make sure to memorise your PIN code.
 NEVER write your PIN code down!
 There are cashpoint machines (ATMs) almost everywhere.
 You can also use most common credit cards at hotels and in many shops and restaurants.
 Once again, however, the farther out into the country you travel, the harder it may be to use your credit card.

-Prices are typically lower in Guatemala than in Denmark and many other European countries.
+Prices are typically lower in Guatemala than in the UK and many other European countries.
 It is usually cheaper to eat out, although you can naturally find drinks and meals in all price classes.
 Prices are generally also lower outside the large towns and cities.
 You can normally enjoy a good meal for around EUR 10–15.

 In restaurants, you should not usually tip more than 10%.
 You do not need to tip taxi drivers.
 However, it is customary for each guest to give the travel guide USD 5 and the bus driver USD 3 per day.
 Please note that while tipping is always voluntary – i.e. not compulsory – it is customary and usual practice in Latin American countries.